robtweed/qoper8-fastify/README.md

         fastify.register(QOper8, options);

-or, for a default silent implementation using a single Worker Thread:
+or, for a default silent implementation using a single Worker Thread (Node.js) or WebWorker (Bun.js):

         fastify.register(QOper8);